der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 String[]|

 ## <a name="getentitytype"></a>getEntityType
-Returns the type of entity of this ad, which is “Ad”.
+Returns the entity type of this expanded text ad.
 ### Returns:
 |Type|Description|
 |-|-
-String|Type of this entity: "Ad".
+String|Entity type of this expanded text ad, which is "ExpandedTextAd".

 ## <a name="getheadlinepart1"></a>getHeadlinePart1
 Returns the first part of the headline (title) of this ad.